carltape/compearth/momenttensor/c_src/README.md

 # Prerequisites

 An effort was made to make this library largely free of many dependencies.
-However, some there still remain some dependencies which are detailed in the following list
+However, there still remain some required items which are detailed in the following list

 * [CMake](https://cmake.org/) v2.6 or greater.
 * A valid C11 compiler